- Plesk for Linux

 Server version: 5.5.56-MariaDB-cll-lve MariaDB Server

 Copyright (c) 2000, 2017, Oracle, MariaDB Corporation Ab and others.

 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

 MariaDB [(none)] >

-This is WordPress Toolkit bug with ID EXTWPTOOLK-806 that will be fixed in upcoming WordPress Toolkit updates.
+This is WordPress Toolkit bug with ID EXTWPTOOLK-806 that was fixed in WordPress Toolkit 2.4.0 .

 Login to Plesk and go to Domains > example.com > Databases > User management and click the affected user (in this example, admin_wordpress_user).
 Proceed to 'Access control' and select 'Allow remote connections from', add: 127.0.0.1

 Clone the instance again (it will fail with same error for target database)

 Repeat the action from the step #1 to update setting for the target database user.